 In 1996, Bruce left Famous Barr and went to work for entrepreneur Les Finkelstein who at the time owned Sunshine Drapery and Interior Fashions and Discount Decorating Outlet.
 Bruce began with Sunshine Drapery managing the shop at home division and through his years there, accepted additional responsibilities until becoming President in 2004.
 On July 1, 2008, Bruce fulfilled a lifelong dream to own his own business and purchased Sunshine Drapery and another company owned by Les, The Great Cover Up.

 Today, Sunshine Drapery and Interior Design (as Bruce changed its marketing name upon purchasing) as well as The Great Cover Up in Ladue proudly employ 45 associates.
-Sunshine began business in 1969 and in 2014 is celebrating 45 years serving Missouri and Illinois.
+Sunshine began business in 1969 and in 2019 celebrated 50 years serving Missouri and Illinois.
 Sunshine Drapery specializes in custom window coverings(draperies, blinds, shades, shutters) and The Great Cover Up does the same but offers a broader range of interior design services including custom furniture, upholstery, wall coverings, rugs, accessories, lamps and more.
 All custom draperies are made by Bruce’s own seamstresses in his 25,000 square foot Maryland heights facility.
 Besides The Great Cover Up in Ladue, there are two Sunshine design centers in Chesterfield and Sunset Hills that allow customers to browse and set up in home appointments.

 Sunshine’s employees work diligently to make every product perfect.